aerdely/MultivariateBernoulli/README.md

 # MultivariateBernoulli
-A subcopula characterization of dependence in the Multivariate Bernoulli Distribution
+A subcopula characterization of dependence in the Multivariate Bernoulli Distribution.

 > Author: Arturo Erdely